home

 Xforms

-The software is downloadable from one of dozens of sites around the world accessed from http://download.openoffice.org/2.0.0/index.html.
+The software is downloadable from one of dozens of sites around the world accessed from download.openoffice.org/2.0.0/index.html.
 This will take about 5 minutes (or so) for DSL or Cable Internet subscribers (Windows version is 93 MB).
-The user guide, a 477 page pdf document file, is also downloadable from http://documentation.openoffice.org/manuals along with other helpful information.
+The user guide, a 477 page pdf document file, is also downloadable from documentation.openoffice.org/manuals along with other helpful information.
 However, dial-up Internet users who can’t wait the 6 hours or more to download the software, can purchase OpenOffice on CD for $49.95 through Amazon.com, and at number of dealers around the world.

 If you already have the latest version of Microsoft Office because it was bundled with your Dell, Gateway, or other high-end business personal computer, you may not want to change.
 OpenOffice could have more bugs than its rival, Microsoft Office, and if your business depends on your office suite, you may not want to use software designed by a group of volunteers.
 But, if you’re on a limited budget, then OpenOffice can save you hundreds of dollars over the commercial software suites, and more because upgrades are free.